 Stephen D. Williger

 Steve is a partner in the Business Litigation practice group.
-He focuses his practice on complex business litigation, including financial fraud, lender liability defense and securities cases and investigations, breach of fiduciary duty claims, class actions, theft of trade secrets and proprietary information and entertainment law disputes.
-He is also an authority and frequent speaker on corporate crisis management.
-Stephen has tried, mediated and/or arbitrated numerous cases and has acted as a neutral where he assisted in crafting sophisticated resolutions in difficult cases.
+He focuses his practice on complex business litigation, including financial fraud, lender liability defense and securities cases and investigations, breach of fiduciary duty claims, class actions, theft of trade secrets and proprietary information, and entertainment law disputes.
+Steve has tried, mediated and/or arbitrated numerous cases and has acted as a neutral where he assisted in crafting sophisticated resolutions in difficult cases.

 - Successful representation of financial institutions in lender liability cases.